Sum Of Zeros Of A Polynomial

 When working with polynomials and their zeros, it's essential to have a few practical tips in mind to make the process smoother and more efficient.

 1. Simplify the Polynomial: Before attempting to find the sum of zeros, always try to simplify the polynomial as much as possible.
 Look for common factors that can be factored out, or use algebraic identities to reduce the degree of the polynomial.
-For example, if you have a polynomial like 2x^4 - 8x^2, you can factor out 2x^2 to get 2x^2(x^2 - 4), which simplifies the problem of finding the roots.
+As an example, if you have a polynomial like 2x^4 - 8x^2, you can factor out 2x^2 to get 2x^2(x^2 - 4), which simplifies the problem of finding the roots.

 By simplifying the polynomial first, you can reduce the complexity of the equation and make it easier to apply Vieta's formulas.
 This is particularly helpful for high-degree polynomials, where the calculations can become quite cumbersome.